decentraland/old-documentation/_posts/deploy/2018-01-07-publishing.md

 ## To publish the scene

 1. To make sure the scene has been locally built with your latest changes, run `npm run build`.
 2. Log into your Metamask account with the same public address associated with your parcels in Decentraland.
-That public address should be listed in the scene's _scene.json_ file.
 3. Run `dcl deploy` from the scene's folder.
 4. The command line lists the files it will upload.
 Confirm with _Y_.

     > Tip: If there are files in your project folder that you don't want to deploy, list them in the _.dclignore_ file.
+    If you only want to deploy the files that have changed since your last deploy, add the flag `--p` to the deploy command.

 5. A browser tab will open, showing what parcels you're deploying to.
 Click **Sign and Deploy**.
 6. Metamask opens, notifying you that your signature is requested.
 Click **Sign** to confirm this action.